 Sunday, May 18, 2008

-Semi-Great Dads of the 1970s #2: Kris Kristofferson in "SEMI-TOUGH"
+Semi-Great Dads of the 1970s #2: Kris Kristofferson in SEMI-TOUGH (1977)

 Which brings me to the key scene that gets Kristofferson the Semi-Great Dad #2 nomination: The party scene where T.J.
-Lambert (Brian Dennehy), the misogynistic creep linebacker has gone nuts and is holding some bikini-clad chick from the party over the balcony, threatening to drop her on the concrete below.
-No one knows how to talk him down, but Kristofferson does; he calmly climbs up onto the roof and goes to stand next to Dennehy and just looks at him with love shining in his Kristoffersony blue eyes.
-"If you want to drop her, if that's right for you.
-Go ahead," he tells Dennehy.
+Lambert (Brian Dennehy), the misogynistic creep linebacker has gone nuts and is holding some bikini-clad chick from the party over the second story balcony, threatening to drop her on the concrete below, no doubt for rebuffing his date rape advances.
+No one knows how to talk him down and get him to pull the girl back up, but Kristofferson does; he calmly climbs up onto the roof and goes to stand next to Dennehy and just looks at him with love shining in his Kristofferson-blue eyes.
+"If you want to drop her, if that's right for you, go ahead," he tells Dennehy.
 "Because you're perfect."
-Dennehy's oaf--so used to abuse and ugliness--is so moved and happy by realizing someone thinks he's perfect that he of course pulls the girl up and is all friendly and apologetic to her; perhaps his first step free of the trap of misogyny/self-hatred!
-All just because of Kristofferson's perfect faith.
+Dennehy's oaf--so used to abuse and ugliness--is so moved, realizing someone finally thinks he's perfect, he pulls the girl up and is all friendly and apologetic to her --his first step free of the trap of misogyny/self-hatred, all just because of Kristofferson's perfect faith.

 I can't imagine any actor of the era pulling this hat trick off as well as Kristofferson.
 In fact, I've talked more than one person off a ledge of one sort or another (in my LSD guru days) by imitating Kristofferson in this scene.
 He's just mellow and laconic enough to be able to say that sort of stuff without having to put hipster italics on it to keep from sounding corny or square.